Artemmkin/Artemmkin.github.io/02_about.md

 Hi, my name is Artem.
 I study applied mathematics in [National Research University of Electronic Technology](National Research University of Electronic Technology).

-Currently, I work as a systems engineer at DevOps company [Express42](http://express42.com/) in Moscow.
+Currently, I work as an engineer at DevOps company [Express42](http://express42.com/) in Moscow.

 I'm passionate about learning new things and this blog is a summary of my learning process.